Best Butyrate Supplement

 As discussed in a 2020 review, the human body needs 1,000-10,000mg of butyrate per day.
 A person should be capable of producing sufficient butyric acid through their diet, but the researchers note that Western populations have an "insufficient supply" of resistant starch and food fibers to do so.
 The resulting butyrate deficiency can lead to or exacerbate gastrointestinal problems, like the ones we've mentioned.
 It may even be associated with serious cognitive/behavioral illnesses like myalgic encephalomyelitis/chronic fatigue syndrome, owing to the gut-brain axis.

 A butyrate supplement can help you fill any deficiency you may have.
 Producing a butyrate supplement involves combining it with a mineral — usually sodium, calcium, or calcium/magnesium — to act as a buffer against butyrate’s acidity.
-Apart from the mineral used, there's no meaningful difference between sodium butyrate, calcium, and cal/mag butyrate.
-That being said, calcium and cal/mag variants are likely the best choice for many users, as the average American diet already has way too much sodium.
+Apart from the mineral used, there's no meaningful difference between sodium butyrate, calcium, and calcium/magnesium butyrate.
+Calcium and cal/mag variants are likely the best choice for many users, as the average American diet already has way too much sodium.
+Even so, your best choice may be sodium butyrate.
+“Different individuals need different levels of sodium in their diets for health optimization,” Stachel emphasizes.
+“If you’re curious about how much sodium is right for you, it is best to consult a qualified healthcare provider.”

 By the way, you can also boost your body's butyrate production by modifying your diet, which entails eating more: